-There was no interest paid or accrued for the year ended December 31, 2021.
+Interest was paid in the amount of \$ 488 and accrued in the amount of \$ 454 for the year ended December 31, 2023.

-NOTE 8 - RISKS AND CONTINGENCIES
+NOTE 6 - RISKS AND CONTINGENCIES

-There exists a ten-year grant recapture rider under the terms of a grant award received in 2021.
+There exists a ten-year grant recapture rider under the terms of a grant award of \$ 100,000 received in 2021.
 The recapture rider amortizes evenly over ten years beginning in 2022.
-Any possible recapture would take place upon the sale of the Newell Building.
-It is possible that the recapture rider would be transferred to a new owner.
+Any possible recapture would take place upon the sale of the Paterson Street property.
+It is possible that the recapture rider could be transferred to a new owner.
 Management feels that the recapture provisions are highly unlikely to occur.
 Therefore, there is no liability recorded on these financial statements.
-The recapture amount at December 31, 2021 was \$ 100,000.
+The recapture amount at December 31, 2023 was \$ 80,000.